Address:

 Plantings:

 The garden was renovated in 2015.
-Many plant species used in the renovation were selected by director Connie (Glazewski) Adams who traveled to the Warsaw University Botanical Garden in Warsaw, Poland where she researched plantings viability to Cleveland climate.
-She found the climates to be identical and plant species found in Warsaw are now thriving in the Polish Cultural Garden.
+Many plant species used in the renovation were selected by director Connie (Glazewski) Adams, who traveled to the Warsaw University Botanical Garden in Poland to research plantings viable in Cleveland’s climate.

 Additional Information:

-AND….Enjoy the Polish Cultural Museum guided tour which includes the history of the Polish Cultural Garden.
-Visit all 9 rooms of our museum virtually with your tour guide, Mr Gene Bak, founder. polishcenterofcleveland.org
+polishcenterofcleveland.org.
+The Polish Cultural Museum guided tour includes the history of the Polish Cultural Garden; You can visit all nine rooms of our museum virtually with your tour guide, Mr. Gene Bak, founder. polishcenterofcleveland.org